 Level of service

 Next, you need to decide what level of service you require.
 Like any cloud service, cloud telephony offers different levels of uptime.
 If your provider offers 99.9 percent uptime, for example, then that means around nine hours of downtime over a year.
 As you might expect, the more nines you ask for in uptime, the more costly the service provision.

 As we’ve discussed, migration can be complex, so be sure that you establish how the process will work.
 Will the managed service provider you choose work with you during the migration?
 What kind of support options do they provide for any problems that arise during the migration and immediately afterwards?
 Not all providers fully manage the migration process.
 LoopUp offers a fully managed service including solution design, project planning, migration and onboarding.
 Microsoft certified specialists work in partnership with customers to design and plan the migration and support user training and adoption.

 Furthermore, support is an important requirement to keep in mind once the service is running, too.
 Does the provider offer 24/7 support?
 Do they guarantee a particular response time?
-If you are an international company then you will need to consider whether you need a company with global operations that can provide local support.
-An international office might require support at a time that is out-of-hours for your head office but they won’t want to wait for out-of-hours support.
+If you are an international company, do you want a provider with global operations that can provide local support?

 Hopefully, this article will have made clear the benefits of cloud telephony.
 The challenges for companies that want to make the move are defining their needs and choosing the best solution – and managed services provider – to meet them.
 Taking the time to complete those steps will pay off in the long term, as you will have a telephony system that is cheaper, easier to manage, packed with advanced features and capable of being altered as your needs and business change.